-Myth 2: exemption for low-value assets
+2. There will be an exemption for low-value assets

 This is probably the biggest misconception about the new lease accounting rules.
-Under ASC 842, the obligations for operating leases will be recorded as liabilities on the balance sheet, however those liabilities will not be deemed debt.
+Under ASC 842, the obligations for operating leases will be recorded as liabilities on the balance sheet, but those liabilities will not be deemed debt.

-Myth 4: EBITDA will be affected
+4. EBITDA will be affected

 Under FASB’s rules, the amortization of the liability for operating leases will not result in interest expense, and the amortization of the concomitant right of use (ROU) asset will not be deemed depreciation expense.
 As a result, there will be no difference in EBITDA under FASB’s proposed rules and under current lease guidelines.

-Myth 5: existing leases will be exempt from the new rules
+5. Existing leases will be exempt from the new rules

 There will be exemptions for existing leases.
-Any leases outstanding as of December 31, 2019 (2020 for non-public entities) will need to be accounted for under the new lease accounting rules.
+Any leases outstanding as of December 31, 2019 (2021 for non-public entities) will need to be accounted for under the new lease accounting rules.
 As a result, it is imperative that companies evaluate the impact of the new lease accounting rules for leases that are currently being signed.

 There is a practical expedient, however, for grandfathering of lease classification.
 You can read about the practical expedient here.
 If you elect this expedient, any leases that were classified as a capital lease under 840 will remain capital leases and the same applies for operating leases.
 However, lease capitalization is still required on all that have lease terms greater than 12 months.